iNoSec2/monkey365/README.md

 More standards will be added in next releases (NIST, HIPAA, GDPR, PCI-DSS, etc..) as they are available.

 Additional information such as Installation or advanced usage can be found in the following [link](https://silverhack.github.io/monkey365/)

+> [!TIP]
+> **Give us a Star!** If you find this tool useful, please consider giving it a [star ⭐ on GitHub](https://github.com/silverhack/monkey365)!
+It helps more people discover the project and keeps it evolving.

 # Star History